Breast Cancer Risk Factors that you CAN change.

 Smoking as one of the risk factors for breast cancer remains a controversial and complex issue amongst medical experts.

 There is little doubt that smoke contains carcinogens that may increase the risk of breast cancer.
-However, cigarette smoking also has antiestrogenic effect that conversely may reduce the risk of breast cancer.
+However, cigarette smoking also has an antiestrogenic effect that conversely may reduce the risk of breast cancer.

 A recent study analyzed data from 73,388 women from the American Cancer Society’s Cancer Prevention Study II (CPS-II).